eventure/hide.client.linux/README.md

 ```
 The hostname of a hide.me REST endpoint may be specified as a fully qualified domain name (nl.hide.me), short name (nl)
 or an IP address.
 There's no guarantee that the REST endpoint will match a WireGuard endpoint.

+#### DNS-over-HTTPS Implementation

+hide.me CLI prioritizes DNS-over-HTTPS (DoH) for secure DNS resolution before falling back to regular DNS.
+This approach significantly enhances privacy and security when resolving domain names.

+##### DoH Resolvers Management

+The system handles DoH resolvers in the following ways:

+- **Default Configuration**: Without a `resolvers.txt` file, the CLI relies on a small set of hardcoded DoH servers.

+- **Enhanced Configuration**: The `updateDoh` command populates a `resolvers.txt` file with over 100 usable DoH servers.

+- **Security by Randomization**: On each invocation, hide.me CLI automatically randomizes the order of DoH servers in the `resolvers.txt` file, ensuring that a different DoH server is used for each session.

+##### File Format

+The `resolvers.txt` file is a simple text file containing DNS stamps for each DoH server.

+#### Testing DNS Resolution

+hide.me CLI provides commands to test and compare different DNS resolution methods:

+- **`resolve` command**: Test DNS-over-HTTPS resolution for a specific hostname.

+- **`lookup` command**: Issue a regular DNS request, useful for comparing DoH responses with traditional DNS responses.

+This approach not only secures DNS requests but distributes them across multiple providers, adding an additional layer of privacy protection to hide.me CLI's network operations.

 ### Options
 ```